md-abu-kayser/EmailAuthPro-React-and-Firebase-Starter/README.md

 Expand auth flows to use secure token handling and server-side rules for sensitive operations.
 Add unit and integration tests for auth flows and components.

-#### Contributing
+#### Contributing and Contact

-Fork the repo, create a branch, and open a PR.
+- Fork the repo, create a branch, and open a PR.
-Run npm run lint and npm run type-check before submitting.
+- Run npm run lint and npm run type-check before submitting.
+- **Email:** abu.kayser.official@gmail.com

+---